puthurr/ocrlayout/README.md

 - persist the raw ocr response on disk in the tests-results or the directory of your choice
 - persist the original image with the bouding boxes of the raw OCR response
 - call on the BBOx Helper processOCRResponse() method.
-- persist the original image with the bouding boxes of the BBoxHelper OCR response .
+- persist the original image with the bouding boxes of the BBoxHelper OCR response.

 ### Calling the BBoxHelper main method
 For Azure